East Africa: Conflicts

 Kenya has enjoyed relatively stable governance.
-However, politics have been turbulent at times, including the attempted coup d'état in 1982 and the 2007 election riots.
+However, its politics have been turbulent at times, including the attempted coup d'état in 1982 and the 2007 election riots.

-Tanzania has known stable government since independence although there are significant political and religious tensions resulting from the political union between Tanganyika and Zanzibar in 1964.
+Tanzania has known a stable government since independence although there are significant political and religious tensions resulting from the political union between Tanganyika and Zanzibar in 1964.
 Zanzibar is a semi-autonomous state in the United Republic of Tanzania.

 Tanzania and Uganda fought the Uganda–Tanzania War in 1978–1979, which led to the removal of Uganda's despotic leader Idi Amin.

-Burundi, Rwanda, and Uganda have each faced instability and ethnic conflict since independence, most notably the 1994 Rwandan genocide and the 1993 Burundi genocide and subsequent Burundian Civil War.
+Burundi, Rwanda, and Uganda have each faced instability and ethnic conflict since independence, most notably, they experienced the 1994 Rwandan genocide and the 1993 Burundi genocide and the subsequent Burundian Civil War.
 Rwanda and Uganda continue to be involved in related conflicts outside the region.

-Djibouti, as well as the Puntland and Somaliland regions of Somalia, have also seen relative stability.
+Djibouti, as well as the Puntland and Somaliland regions of Somalia, have seen relative stability.

-South Sudan peacefully seceded from the Sudan in 2011, six and a half years after a peace agreement ended the Second Sudanese Civil War.
-South Sudanese independence was nearly derailed by the South Kordofan conflict, particularly a dispute over the status of the Abyei Area, and both Abyei and South Kordofan's Nuba Hills remained a source of tension between Juba and Khartoum as of 2011.
+South Sudan peacefully seceded from Sudan in 2011, six and a half years after a peace agreement ended the Second Sudanese Civil War.
+South Sudanese independence was nearly derailed by the South Kordofan conflict, particularly, South Sudanese independence was nearly derailed by a dispute over the status of the Abyei Area, and Abyei and South Kordofan's Nuba Hills both remained sources of tension between Juba and Khartoum as of 2011.